mixly/SMeshStudio/mcore/hw/arduino/esp8266/doc/ota_updates/ota_updates.md

     [HTTP_X_ESP8266_AP_MAC] => 1A:FE:AA:AA:AA:AA
     [HTTP_X_ESP8266_FREE_SPACE] => 671744
     [HTTP_X_ESP8266_SKETCH_SIZE] => 373940
-    [HTTP_X_ESP8266_CHIP_SIZE] => 524288
+    [HTTP_X_ESP8266_CHIP_SIZE] => 4194304
     [HTTP_X_ESP8266_SDK_VERSION] => 1.3.0
     [HTTP_X_ESP8266_VERSION] => DOOR-7-g14f53a19
 ```

-With this information the script now can check if a update is needed.
+With this information the script now can check if an update is needed.
 It is also possible to deliver different binaries based on the MAC address for example.

 Script example: